Search: 234 results

 and put every man's money in his bag mouth, and put my silver cup in the sack's mouth of the youngest and his corn money also."
 And he did as Joseph had said.

-Then Joseph said to his brothers, "I [am] Joseph!
-Is my father still alive?"
-And his brothers were unable to answer him, for they were dismayed at his presence.
+Joseph said to his brothers, “I am Joseph!
+Is my father still living?”
+But they could not answer him because they were terrified in his presence.

-So Joseph said to his brothers, "Come near to me, please."
-And they drew near.
-And he said, "I [am] Joseph, your brother, whom you sold into Egypt.
+Then Joseph said to his brothers, “Please, come near me,” and they came near.
+“I am Joseph, your brother,” he said, “the one you sold into Egypt.

 And it came to pass when Joseph came to his brethren, that they stripped Joseph of his vest, the vest of many colours, which he had on;